rahmanonik18/Resume-Abdur-Rahman-Onik/README.md

 ### 📄 About me
 I have completed my undergraduate from AhsanUllah University of Science and Technology in Computer Science and Engineering.
 I have been working as a Full Stack Android application developer in Opsonin Pharma.
-I have published journal and conference papers in some of the renowned International Journal.
-Besides, Android development I have done web application development using Zend Framework and website development using Joomla CMS.
-Looking for an opportunity for Graduate Research Assistantship.
+I have published 4 journal paper and 2 conference paper.
+I have research interest on Machine Learning, Intrusion detection system, Digital Healthcare.
+I work on Weka Machine Learning tool.

 ### 👨‍🎓 Education
 **Bachelor of Science in Computer Science and Engineering**